-Active congestion is therefore seen in left to right shunts when right ventricular output is approximately 2.5 times that of the left ventricle 1.
-Although the vessels are enlarged, are seen more peripherally than normal and may be tortuous, in contrast of passive congestion the margins remain distinct as there is little interstitial oedema.
+Active congestion is therefore seen in left-to-right shunts when right ventricular output is approximately 2.5 times that of the left ventricle 1.
+Although the vessels are enlarged, are seen more peripherally than normal and may be tortuous, in contrast to passive congestion the margins remain distinct as there is little interstitial edema.

 Passive congestion is due to elevated pulmonary venous pressure and reflects left cardiac dysfunction or obstruction.

 Oligemia of the pulmonary vasculature represents decreased blood flow through the pulmonary circulation, usually as a result of right ventricular outflow obstruction with an associated right-to-left shunt.